aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 quadgk(arg, 3, 4)
 ```

-and the result would have been the same, furthermore, in my opinion, this is a cleaner way to write integrals, especially if we wrap everything inside another function:
+and the result would have been the same, furthermore, in my opinion, the latter is a cleaner way to write integrals, especially if we wrap everything inside another function:

 ```julia
 f(x,y,z) = (x^2 + 2y)*z